Your Negative Business Reviews Are Nothing Compared to Rio’s

-Is it possible to bounce back from an public relations problem as bad as the one facing Rio de Janeiro, the 2016 Olympics host city?
+Is it possible to bounce back from a public relations problem as bad as the one facing Rio de Janeiro, the 2016 Olympics host city?
 News stories of poverty, Zika, and lackluster facilities are shining the absolute worst possible spotlight on the Brazilian city, potentially keeping Olympic audiences (and athletes) away.

-While your small business’s image problem isn’t as bad as the Olympic city’s, you may be struggling with negative reviews, social media postings, or press that can hurt your business and keep customers away.
+While your small business’s image problem isn’t as bad as the Olympic city’s, you may be struggling with negative business reviews, social media postings, or press that can hurt your business and keep customers away.
 To give your business an image makeover (or even just an image boost) here are five tips:

-Who does public relations well?
+Who does b2b public relations well?

 Start by thinking about your favorite brands and what sets them apart from their competitors.
 Make a list of descriptive words about your favorite brands such as comforting, reliable, or quick.
 Then, list the descriptive words you hope customers will use to describe your brand—words reflecting the emotion you want your brand to evoke.
 Does your business still invoke those emotions?
 If not, when and where did it take a turn for the worse?